-There will be 6 tests on basic statistical techniques and readings.
+There will be 6 tests on basic statistical concepts, techniques and readings.
 Make-up tests will be given only under very extenuating circumstances that prohibit you from physically appearing in the classroom.

-Dates for tests and the comprehensive final exam are listed on the day by day schedule.
+Dates for tests and the comprehensive final exam are listed on the Course Schedule (link on Inquire)